Property QT of relatively hierarchically hyperbolic groups: Estimation of thick distance via quasi-axes

-Since $G_V$ acts coboundedly on $\F_V$, there exists $\epsilon>0$ such that $\F_V$ is covered by the $G_V$--translates of any $\epsilon$--ball.
+Since $G_V$ acts coboundedly on $\F_V$, there exists $\epsilon>0$ such that $\F_V$ is covered by the $G_V$-translates of any $\epsilon$-ball.
 Let $T'=\max\{\hat T, R\}$.
-By Theorem \ref{thm:distance_formula}, there exists $r>0$, depending only on $E,T',\epsilon$, such that the distance between any pair of points in $\F_V$ that is $(T'+\epsilon)$--thick for $\s_V$ is bounded above by $r$.
+By Theorem \ref{thm:distance_formula}, there exists $r>0$, depending only on $E,T',\epsilon$, such that the distance between any pair of points in $\F_V$ that is $(T'+\epsilon)$-thick for $\s_V$ is bounded above by $r$.
 Fix any base point $o\in \F_V$.
 Since $\F_V$ is proper, there exists a finite subset $S\subset G_V$ such that $\neb_{r+\epsilon}(o)$ is covered by $\bigcup_{s\in S}s\cdot \neb_{\epsilon}(o)$.

 Lemma \ref{ExtensionLem} tells us that for each $s\in S$, there exists $f\in F$ such that $sf$ is a loxodromic element acting on $\C V$.
-Let $\A_V=\A_V^{T,R}$ be the collection of $G_V$--translates of the $(\lambda,c)$--quasi-axes provided for all $s\in S$ by Lemma \ref{ExtensionLem}.
+Let $\A_V=\A_V^{T,R}$ be the collection of $G_V$-translates of the $(\lambda,c)$-quasi-axes provided by Lemma \ref{ExtensionLem} for all loxodromic elements of the form $sf$.

 Now we verify that $\A_V$ meets our requirements.
 Let $(x,y)\in\PP_{T'}(\s_V)$.
-We can choose $h\in G_V$ such that $\dist_{\F_V}(x,ho)<\epsilon$.
-Then $\dist_{\F_V}(o, h^{-1}y)\le \dist_{\F_V}(x,y)+\dist_{\F_V}(x,ho)<r+\epsilon$.
-By our choice of $S$, there exists $s\in S$ such that $\dist_{\F_V}(h^{-1}y,so)<\epsilon$.
+We can choose $g\in G_V$ such that $d_{\F_V}(x,go)<\epsilon$.
+Then $d_{\F_V}(o, g^{-1}y)\le d_{\F_V}(x,y)+d_{\F_V}(x,go)<r+\epsilon$.
+By our choice of $S$, there exists $s\in S$ such that $d_{\F_V}(g^{-1}y,so)<\epsilon$.
 Thus, we have

-because $\pi_V$ is $E$--coarsely Lipschitz.
-Since $\C V$ is $E$--hyperbolic, we can find $B>0$ by fellow-traveller property such that $[\pi_V(x),\pi_V(y)]\subset \neb_{B}([h\cdot \pi_V(o),hs\cdot \pi_V(o)])$.
-By construction, $[h\cdot \pi_V(o),hs\cdot \pi_V(o)]$ is contained in some $\gamma\in \A_V$ so we are done. \end{proof}
+because $\pi_V$ is $E$-coarsely Lipschitz.
+Since $\C V$ is $E$-hyperbolic, we can find $B>0$ by fellow-traveller property such that $[\pi_V(x),\pi_V(y)]\subset \neb_{B}([g\cdot \pi_V(o),gs\cdot \pi_V(o)])$.
+By construction, $[g\cdot \pi_V(o),gs\cdot \pi_V(o)]$ is contained in some $\gamma\in \A_V$ so we are done. \end{proof}

 \begin{notation} Assume that $\gamma$ is a quasi-geodesic in a hyperbolic space $Y$.
 We write $\pi_{\gamma}:Y\to \gamma$ to mean the closest point projection.
-For $x,y\in Y$, we write $\dist_{\gamma}(x,y)$ to mean $\diam (\pi_{\gamma}(x)\cup\pi_{\gamma}(y))$. \end{notation}
+For $x,y\in Y$, we write $d_{\gamma}(x,y)$ to mean $\diam (\pi_{\gamma}(x)\cup\pi_{\gamma}(y))$. \end{notation}

 \begin{notation} Assume that $\gamma$ is a quasi-geodesic in $\C V$.
 We write $\pi^\X_{\gamma}$ to mean $\pi_{\gamma} \circ \pi_V$.
-For $x,y\in \X$, we write $\dist^{\X}_{\gamma}(x,y)$ to mean $\diam (\pi^{\X}_{\gamma}(x)\cup \pi^{\X}_{\gamma}(y))$. \end{notation}
+For $x,y\in \X$, we write $d^{\X}_{\gamma}(x,y)$ to mean $\diam (\pi^{\X}_{\gamma}(x)\cup \pi^{\X}_{\gamma}(y))$. \end{notation}

-The following lemma is a well-known fact about $\delta$--hyperbolic spaces so we omit the proof.
+The following lemma is a well-known corollary of the Morse Lemma for quasi-geodesics in $\delta$-hyperbolic spaces so we omit the proof.